 The home had a complaints procedure and maintained records of any complaints, accidents and incidents as well as reporting these to senior managers via an online reporting system.
 People's care and treatment were regularly reviewed to ensure the most appropriate response to their needs.
 For example, there were daily records, shift handover information, monthly keyworker reviews and formal annual reviews.
 We saw that care plans and care reviews were up to date.

-People had access to a range of activities that interested them, ranging from home-based activities to attendance at community day centres and advocacy services.
 There had been no formal complaints received at the home since our last visit.

 Is the service well-led?

 There was a positive culture within the home between the people that lived here, the staff and the manager.